-If you’re looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), I’ve got your back!
+If you’re looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), we’ve got your back!

 Today, we’re going to talk about what to look for when you’re shopping for kitten litter.